Buildings in Fulham Cemetery

 The east lodge

 The cemetery was extended to Munster Road in 1874.
 There was a lodge by the Munster Road gate, as shown in the 1897 Ordnance Survey map.
-The date of its demolition is not known but it was relatively recently – in the last 20 years or so.
+The date of its demolition is not known but it was relatively recently – in the last 20-30 years.
 The wall by the gate still shows the outline of a building in this location (photo).

 Mortuaries